 Most flavored almond milk is gluten-free, but it is better to be safe than sorry!
 Many almond milk brands also make coconut milk, so give the label a read if you have a coconut allergy.

-If you don’t have a tree nut allergy, almond milk is a suitable milk replacement.
+Almond milk is a suitable replacement if you don’t have a tree nut allergy.
 It’s available in almost all grocery stores, so you won’t have to worry about finding it either!

 Read here to see Is Coconut Milk Gluten Free.